GanapathySubramaniam/Automated-Job-Search/README.md

 ## 🚀 **Project Overview**

-The AI-Powered Job Search Tool is designed to simplify and automate the job search process using SerpAPI's Google Jobs engine.
+The Automated Job Search Tool is designed to simplify and automate the job search process using SerpAPI's Google Jobs engine.
 With a few inputs like the job title and location, the tool fetches job listings, formats the information, and saves it into a text file, enhancing efficiency in job hunting.

 ---